trufflesuite/trufflesuite.com/src/docs/truffle/quickstart.md

 ---
-title: Truffle Quickstart
+title: Truffle quickstart
 ---

-# Truffle Quickstart
+# Truffle quickstart

 This page will take you through the basics of creating a Truffle project and deploying a smart contract to a blockchain.